Sugarloaf Mountain: An Appalachian Gathering

 Lyrics by J.Sorrell; Music arr. & adapted by J.Sorrell from the Cuillens of Rhùm, trad.
 Scottish

-Total time: 69:06
+Total duration: 69:06

 Recorded June 17-19, 2014; St. Paul’s Episcopal Church, Cleveland Heights, Ohio